tctien342/Dell-Inspiron-7591-Hackintosh/README.md

 ## Installation

 - Prepair an Mac installer in USB with bootloader you choice ( Use unibeast to create it )
+- Go to `release` and download lastest version of your choice ( Clover or Opencore )
 - Replace EFI folder in USB EFI partition with this shipped EFI folder ( find the folder with name is `EFI` from zip file)
 - Boot into USB and select MacOs installer
 - After install success, run PostInstall/install.sh in terminal